GRADUATE ACADEMIC PROGRESSION

 Degree Works/Academic Evaluation

-The Degree Works how-to document and video tutorials provide detailed instructions on how to view your academic audit in Degree Works.
+The Degree Works video tutorials provide detailed instructions on how to use Degree Works.
+Topics include:

 Course Requirements